-Health practitioners have been notified of an acute inflammatory syndrome temporally linked to COVID-19 that has been reported in children and teenagers.
+While for most children, COVID-19 is a mild illness, providers should be aware of the rare but serious Multisystem Inflammatory Syndrome in Children (MIS-C).
 Children with this condition present with symptoms of systemic inflammation, and can have clinical similarities to Kawasaki Disease, toxic shock syndrome and macrophage activation syndrome.
 Prominent features include fever, abdominal pain, cardiac involvement and rash, among others.